DiogoApostolo/pycol-vis/README.md

 Various datasets are used in the use cases presented in this page.
 Below is a list of some of the datasets used to test our package which are also necessary to run the use case files:

-Shapes dataset:
+* [Shapes dataset](https://data.mendeley.com/datasets/wzr2yv7r53/1): Dataset is composed of 2D 9 geometric shapes, each shape is drawn randomly on a 200x200 RGB image.
-COVID Dataset:
+* COVID Dataset:
-Fruits Dataset:
+* Fruits Dataset:
-MNIST:
+* MNIST:
-MNIST-Fashion:
+* MNIST-Fashion:

 ## Use Cases